CristianCristea/timethe/tests/req.md

 - add redux
+  - added projects action creators, reducer, createStore
+  TODO:
+  - dispatch action creators on user interaction
+  - connect components to store

+  - rethink how a project is edited based on the action
+  - rethink about toggle project - archived boolean

-- add search - project
+- add filters: text search, date
+- connect to firebase
 - add auth
-- connect to firebase